operating-systems concurrency

 Sequencer and Eventcount

-Sequencer and eventcount are low-level synchronisation primitives that provide a way to order events and wait for their completion.
-They are often used together to implement mutual exclusion and bounded waiting without the complexity of semaphores.
+Sequencer and eventcount are synchronisation primitives for ordering events and waiting for completion.
+Used together to implement mutual exclusion and bounded waiting without semaphore complexity.

 Eventcount